Chris56974/sorting_visualizer_clone/README.md

 ### Bubble Sort

-This algorithm has a time complexity of O(n^2).
-A single loop is only guaranteed to have the last element in the right place.
-Two loops will guarantee that the last two items are in the right place.
-Therefore, you need n loops to make sure all subsequent items are in the right place.
+It compares the first two items in the array and pushes the bigger one ahead of the smaller one.
+It then repeats the process with the next item in the array, and so on...
+The problem is, one loop will only push the biggest item to the end of the array and two loops will only push the two biggest items to the end.
+Therefore, you need n loops to make sure every item is properly sorted which is why this algorithm has a time complexity of O(n^2).

+### Selection Sort

+It loops through the entire array and places the smallest item to the beginning of the array, it then loops again until the array is sorted.
+Since this algorithm also requires n loops, it also have a time complexity of O(n^2)

 #### Sources